Colleges by Location

 Admissions

-According to the most recent data, this institution uses standardized test scores for admission and it admitted 14,010 in 2025.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 14,010 in 2025.

 Test Scores